Max Hofer: Career

 The following year, Hofer joined Aust Motorsport to compete in the GTC Race championship, whilst also competing part-time in International GT Open for the same team.
 Hofer took four wins in the latter to take the GT3 title at season's end, whilst in the latter he took a Pro-Am win at the Red Bull Ring.

 Joining the Audi factory programme in 2023, Hofer joined Comtoyou Racing to compete in GT World Challenge Europe Endurance Cup and Melbourne Performance Centre in GT World Challenge Australia.
 In the former, Hofer took class wins at Monza and Le Castellet, and scored a further class podium at the 24 Hours of Spa, but missed out on the Gold Cup title as he missed the 3 Hours of Nürburgring.
 In the latter, Hofer took five wins but was ineligible to score points from round three onwards to end the year 11th in points.

 After Audi disbanded its factory programme following 2023, Hofer stayed with Tresor Attempto Racing to race in the GT World Challenge Europe Endurance Cup and also joined Team Engstler to compete in GT World Challenge Europe Sprint Cup.
 In the former, Hofer won the 24 Hours of Spa in the Bronze class alongside Alexey Nesov and Andrey Mukovoz, which helped them to finish sixth in class at season's end.
 In the latter, Hofer teamed up with Luca Engstler as they drove an Audi for all but one rounds as they took Gold Cup wins at Brands Hatch and at Hockenheimring, the only round where they drove a Lamborghini, on their way to the Gold Cup title at season's end.

 Hofer remained with Tresor Attempto Racing for 2025 alongside Nesov and Mukovoz in the Bronze class of the GT World Challenge Europe Endurance Cup.
+In Hofer's second season in the Bronze class, Hofer scored a lone class podium at Barcelona to end the year 20th in the class standings.
+The following year, Hofer joined Porsche-affiliated Pure Rxcing for his second season in the GT World Challenge Europe Endurance Cup.